Matt Ganuelas-Rosser: Professional career

 On August 24, 2014, Ganuelas-Rosser was picked by the NLEX Road Warriors in the 2014 PBA draft as their 4th overall pick.
 On September 22, 2014, Rosser was sent from NLEX to Talk 'N Text which is a part of a series of trades between Talk 'N Text, GlobalPort, and the NLEX Road Warriors.
 That season, he was in the Rookies vs. Sophomores exhibition game and won MVP, scoring 24 of his 32 points in a 150-131 win.
 He also scored his PBA elimination round high of 22 points in a win against the San Miguel Beermen.

 On April 24, 2017, Ganuelas-Rosser was traded by the TNT KaTropa to the San Miguel Beermen in exchange for RR Garcia.

 On January 24, 2018, Ganuelas-Rosser grabbed a career-high 12 rebounds to go along with 10 points and 4 steals in a 107–93 win over the NorthPort Batang Pier.

-On February 2, 2021, Ganuelas-Rosser, along with Russel Escoto, Gelo Alolino, and two future first-round picks, was traded to the Terrafirma Dyip for CJ Perez.
-On January 1, 2023, he became an unrestricted free agent and subsequently declined a new contract with the team.
+In 2021, Ganuelas-Rosser considered retiring due to the COVID-19 pandemic, but decided to finish his contract with San Miguel.
+On February 2, 2021, he was traded to the Terrafirma Dyip along with Russel Escoto, Gelo Alolino, and two future first-round picks, for CJ Perez.
+On January 1, 2022, he became an unrestricted free agent and subsequently declined a new contract with the team.

-On January 21, 2022, Ganuelas-Rosser signed with TNT Tropang Giga to return to the franchise that drafted him.
+On January 21, 2022, Ganuelas-Rosser signed with TNT Tropang Giga to return to the franchise that drafted him back in 2014.
+He won another championship with them during the 2023 Governors' Cup.
+He became an unrestricted free agent in June 2024 after refusing a contract extension offer by TNT.